-Through metaphor... resemblances are discovered between the most distant objects; they are associated through similarity.7 dependent clauses help "warn against a static understanding of the comparisons,"8 and signals the expression of explicit attention to the lover in connection to the lover's world.
+Through metaphor... resemblances are discovered between the most distant objects; they are associated through similarity.

 The image selected for comparison is almost always followed by a dependent clause (containing verbs or other parts of speech) that emphasizes the metaphor.
 For example, "Your navel is the moon's bright drinking cup.
 May it brim with wine," (7:3) or "His eyes like doves by the rivers of milk and plenty" (5:12).
-Keel points out that the
+Keel points out that the dependent clauses help "warn against a static understanding of the comparisons," and signals the expression of explicit attention to the lover in connection to the lover's world.

-7Francis Landy, "Song of Songs," The Literary Guide to the Bible, ed.
+&lt;sup>7Francis Landy, "Song of Songs," The Literary Guide to the Bible, ed.
 R. Alter and F. Kermode (Massachusetts: The Belknap Press of Harvard University Press, 1987) 515.